jfmdev/kivy-popurri/readme.md

 A collection of simple applications implemented with [Kivy](https://kivy.org/).

-## Running
+## Usage

-For run the applications you first need to [download and install Python](https://www.python.org/downloads/) and then install [Kivy](https://kivy.org/doc/stable/gettingstarted/installation.html).
+To run the applications you first need to [download and install Python](https://www.python.org/downloads/) and [install Kivy](https://kivy.org/doc/stable/gettingstarted/installation.html).

 Then you can use the following commands:

-* `python counter.py` to run a simple counter.
+* `python counter.py` to run a simple tally counter.
+* `python stopwatch.py` to run a simple stopwatch.

 ## License

+Copyright 2024 © JFMDev.

 Kivy Popurry is free software; you can redistribute it and/or modify it under the terms of the Mozilla Public License v2.0.
 You should have received a copy of the MPL 2.0 along with this software, otherwise you can obtain one at http://mozilla.org/MPL/2.0/.